 Leon is a writer, filmmaker and adventurer from Northern Ireland.
-He is a fellow of the Royal Geographical Society, a recipient of the 2017 Neville Shulman Challenge Award, and a BBC presenter.
+He is a fellow of the Royal Geographical Society, a Fellow of the Abraham Path Initiative, a recipient of the 2017 Neville Shulman Challenge Award, and a BBC presenter.

 He has cycled 14,000 miles from New York to Hong Kong, walked the length of China, and ridden across Patagonia on horseback.
 In the last few years, Leon has been exploring the ways in which moving slowly and thoroughly affects the stories that we hear and tell.
 His idea is that by approaching storytelling at three miles an hour, let’s say, reporters can find new narratives and meaning, and are perhaps afforded more time to experience and disseminate a deeper human connection.

 Much of his recent work has been seeking out these stories of humanity and nuance in parts of the world that are often demonised (or misunderstood) by Western media.
 To this end, Leon has walked a 1000 mile loop through the Holy Land, from Jerusalem to Jerusalem via Jordan, the Sinai peninsula, Palestine and Israel, and in 2018 travelled on foot in Kosovo, Armenia, Iraqi Kurdistan and on the Yemeni island of Socotra in search of unique stories and perspectives.